rajibrajkhowa/perf_degrade_resource_stress_test_suite/README.md

 3. Network issues can be checked by a simple “ping -c 100 8.8.8.8” and see how the delay increases or the packet drops increases.

 5. The "service_status_check.sh" is a helper script that can be run after the performance/degrade/outage activity is completed.
 This script is to be run if during exceution of main.sh some service went down.
-This helper scrupt will help identify that affected service during troubleshooting/restotration phase.
+This helper script will help identify that affected service during troubleshooting/restotration phase.

 # Possible bugs: